adaptiq-ai/adaptiq-benchmark/README.md

-# AdaptI$iQ Image Generation Agent Benchmark
+# AdaptiQ Image Generation Agent Benchmark

 A comprehensive benchmark for evaluating and optimizing image generation agents using reinforcement learning and adaptive optimization techniques.